alisabir16767/XENO_CRM/README.md

 ## 🚀 Overview

-This is a **Mini CRM Platform** built for the Xeno SDE Internship Assignment 2025.
+This is a **Mini CRM Platform** built for learning purpose.
 The application enables users to ingest customer/order data, build smart customer segments, run targeted campaigns, and leverage AI to enhance campaign effectiveness.

 ---